-Have you ever wondered what exactly the benefits of eating locally are?
+Have you ever wondered what exactly the benefits of locally grown food are?

 Locally grown food is sweeping the nation, but you might not know why exactly locally grown food is better for you, your community and the environment!

-In this article, we are going to look at 11 amazing benefits that come from eating locally.
+In this article, we are going to look at 11 amazing benefits of locally grown food.

 Let’s get started!